Curtis Warren: Dutch arrest and prison

 On 24 October 1996, Brigade Speciale Beveiligingsopdrachten raided Warren's villa, and other property he owned in the Netherlands.
 Warren and several associates were arrested, with police finding three guns, ammunition; hand grenades, crates with 960 CS gas canisters, 400 kg of cocaine, 1500 kg of cannabis resin, 60 kg of heroin, 50 kg of ecstasy, and 400,000 Dutch guilder plus 600,000 US Dollars in cash.
 The whole haul was estimated to be worth £125 million.

-In 1998, Warren made his only appearance in The Sunday Times Rich List, which stated as a property developer his fortune was estimated at £40 million.
-His conviction in the subsequent trial ensured his removal.
+In 1998, Warren made his only appearance in The Sunday Times Rich List, which stated that as a property developer his fortune was estimated at £40 million.
+His conviction in the subsequent trial ensured his removal from the list.

 In court, Warren's plan was shown to be the shipment of South American cocaine to Bulgaria.
 Shipped to his vineyard, the drugs were then suspended in wine for onward shipment to the Netherlands and Liverpool in the UK.
 In total, police had retained illegal goods, drugs and wine valued at £125 million.
 Warren was sentenced to 12 years in jail, in the maximum security Nieuw Vosseveld prison in Vught.
 However, further forensic accounting investigation only found £20 million of his estimated £120 million fortune, and none of that could be legally touched or confiscated by Dutch police, British police or Interpol.

 Manslaughter conviction

 On the afternoon of 15 September 1999, Warren had a fight in the prison yard with Turkish national Cemal Guclu, who was serving a 20-year sentence for murder and attempted murder.
 Yelling abuse at Warren, Guclu walked towards him and tried to punch him in the face.
-Evading the punch, a short fight ensued, during which Guclu fell to the ground, and Warren kicked him in the head 4 times, Guclu got up and again went for Warren and was again punched to the ground.
-It was here he hit his head and became unconscious from which Guclu never recovered and died in hospital.
+Evading the punch, a short fight ensued, during which Guclu fell to the ground, and Warren kicked him in the head four times, Guclu got up and again went for Warren and was again punched to the ground.
+He hit his head, was knocked unconscious and never recovered, later dying in hospital.
 In his trial defence in 2001, Warren said he "acted in self defence."
 Finding Warren guilty of manslaughter, the Dutch judge commented that "the defendant had used excessive violence," sentencing him to an additional four years with release scheduled in 2014.

 In 2002, Dutch police still investigating the Bulgarian shipment obtained an asset seizure order against Warren.
 Although they could only find £180,000, they legally charged him to repay 26 million guilders ($14 million) under the proceeds of crime act, or face an added 5 years in prison; this would have extended his release date to 2019.
 After legal discussion ensued, Warren agreed to pay Dutch police 15 million guilders ($8 million).